Too Faced Primed and Poreless Face Primer Product Review

 As a Foundation Primer

 This is a wonderful makeup primer.
 It practically cemented the foundation to my face, but it's incredibly lightweight.
 Due to the silky texture, I expected my liquid foundation (another Too Faced favorite, Dew You Tutti Frutti foundation) to slide across my face, but it didn't budge all day.
+While it is lightweight and silky, it has a slick, silicone feel that can be unpleasant in high heat or humidity.

 As a Face Perfector

 I had my doubts about its use without makeup, but Too Faced impressed me.
 My biggest problem is the enlarged pores on my cheeks and this primer did a wonderful job of well, darn near perfecting them.
+It's one of my favorite face perfectors but it doesn't seem to cover my largest pores as well as I'd like.
+I'm still on the lookout for my holy grail.

 Compared to Too Faced's very high standards, the packaging was a little lackluster, but as soon as I opened the bottle I changed my tune.
 The scent is pleasant but not overwhelming, and I noticed an immediate change in the appearance of my pores.
 They were smaller and there was an improvement in texture.
 My skin also felt smoother and softer.